Cikaros/appstore/apps/zitadel/README_en.md

 - [Contribution Guide](./CONTRIBUTING.md)

 ## Notes
-- Accessing via port will cause the console to not display.
-Please modify it to use domain access.
+- Accessing via port will result in the console not displaying properly, please modify to access via domain.
+- HTTPS must be configured with reverse proxy.